felix-zaslavskiy/item-processing-state-machine/README.md

 In this example, we define a simple FSM with three states and one events.
 Each state has a processing step associated with it, which can be any class that extends [ProcessingStep](src/main/java/com/hexadevlabs/simplefsm/ProcessingStep.java).
 The processing steps are responsible for performing the required actions in each state and setting the next state, if necessary.
 There is also a way to specify automatic transitions between states.
+The build() method will validate the state machine graph before execution.
 For a more in depth demo take a look at [SimpleFSMDemo](https://github.com/felix-zaslavskiy/simple-finite-state-machine-samples/blob/main/src/main/java/demo/SimpleFSMDemo.java).

 The [SimpleFSM.Builder](src/main/java/com/hexadevlabs/simplefsm/SimpleFSM.java) class provides a fluent API for defining states, transitions, and other FSM properties, making it easy to build complex state machines in a clean, readable way.